aryansdomain/IntScript/README.md

 ### Encoding

-The encoding for a program outputs a single ternary (base-3) number, which is then converted to an integer.
-Each encoding starts with a blank ternary string.
+There are two ways that each program can be encoded, either to a binary string *(Method 1)* or a ternary (base-3) string *(Method 2)*, which is then converted to an integer.
+Each encoding starts with a blank string.

 **For each command:**
-* The corresponding **binary** code for the command (see the table above) is appended to the **ternary** string. *(the mismatch between the two bases may seem confusing, but it will be explained later.)*
+* The corresponding binary code for the command (see the table above) is appended to the string.

 * **For a single-number argument *(e.g. MOVE, ADD)*:**
     * [ZigZag encoding](https://gist.github.com/mfuerstenau/ba870a29e16536fdbaba) is applied to the signed integer to make it unsigned.
-    * It is appended after the binary code.
+    * The binary representation of the resulting number is taken. **In Method 1**, it is padded with 0s to ensure it is 8 digits long.

 * **For an argument that has a block of code *(e.g. LOOP, IFZ)*:**
+    * **In Method 1**, the number of commands in the block is appended to the string, ensuring it is 8 digits long (in binary)
     * The binary encoding of the body of the command (the commands inside the LOOP or IFZ block) is appended.

-* Finally, a 2 is appended to the ternary string to signify the end of the command. **This 2 is what makes the otherwise-binary string ternary.**
+* **Only in Method 2,** a 2 is appended to the  string to signify the end of the command.

 #### Example